jieyushi/fPINNs/README.md

-# fPINNs
-fast fPINNs for TFH equation
+# A novel fPINNs for TFH equation